19czepeda/NumbersRange/README.md

 # NumbersRange

-This program prompts the user to select from the following menu:
+Python code creates a menu where the user can select to find all the prime, perfect, abundant, even, and odd numbers in agiven range:

 Main Menu